 His educational journey includes time as an Advisor in the Doorway to Success Program at Monroe Community College, an initiative where he provided academic support, motivation, and guidance to Black and Latino males during their acclamation to college life.
 James has also taught at BOCES, the Rochester City School District, Nativity Preparatory Academy, and is currently employed at SUNY Brockport’s REOC where he is a N.Y.S.
 Certified Instructor and provides instruction to Security Guards and Teacher Assistants.

 Mr. Patterson is the former Executive Director of Rochester Youth for Christ where he supported and mentored city youth.
 He presently serves on the Mayor’s Board of Ethics Committee, the Commission on Racial & Structural Equality (RASE) and the United Christian Leadership Ministry (UCLM) Police Reform Proposals Committee.

-He is married, resides in the city and has two biological daughters from his first marriage.
+James resides in the city and has two biological daughters from his first marriage.
 His only biological son passed away unexpectedly in 2014.